fusionjs/fusionjs/fusion-core/docs/guides/getting-started.md

 Try changing the text to see hot reloading in action.

-While the FusionJS CLI takes care of developer productivity concerns such as babel configuration, build-time orchestration and hot module reloading, the FusionJS runtime does very little.
-This ensure that the baseline build of a FusionJS app is lean and flexible.
+While the FusionJS CLI takes care of developer productivity concerns such as Babel configuration, build-time orchestration and hot module reloading, the FusionJS runtime does very little.
+This ensures that the baseline build of a FusionJS app is lean and flexible.

 However, apps can gain more functionality via plugins.
 In the next section, we'll look at how to use a plugin.